sajorobinson/joist/README.md

 The purpose of Joist is to create the skeleton of a basic website very quickly.
 The user can put together pages from modules and templates.
 Joist also creates a default stylesheet and a custom stylesheet.

+Joist works by calling on a library of pre-assembled snippets of HTML.
+You can use the program to arrange the HTML snippets in various configurations.

 ## How to use

 You must have at least Python 3.6.5 to use Joist.
 The steps below assume that you're running Joist as a script instead of as a compiled executable.